 Alexandra Genova is an independent journalist and filmmaker who has worked for platforms including the Guardian, Al Jazeera, National Geographic, NYT, and broadcast channels like ITN, ITV and Channel 4.
 She has also worked on assignment with Magnum photographers including Martin Parr and reported around the world from Ghana to Ethiopia.
 Alexandra has a Masters’ degree in magazine journalism and has a particular interest in social and racial justice, agriculture and food, and indigenous peoples.

-Tesfahun Haddis, a filmmaker, theatre practitioner, and lecturer of Theatre Studies from Mekelle university.
+Tesfahun Hailu, a filmmaker, theatre practitioner, and lecturer of Theatre Studies.
 He studied Master of Arts in Theatre and Development at Addis Ababa University.
 He has written and directed several plays in Ethiopia and has worked as director and cameraman for four ethnographic films, which are selected and screened in different international film festivals.
 Olisarali and Tesfahun combine their efforts with the host organization, South Omo Theatre Company, whose broader set of aims includes promoting indigenous performance, participation, and integration into Ethiopia’s theatre scene by producing research-based creative outputs designed to positively impact Mun political inclusion.

 Shauna LaTosky is a cultural anthropologist who has been working with the Mursi intermittently since 2003.
 She has substantial field experience and knowledge of the Mursi people, culture and language.
 Her publications include, for example, Predicaments of Mun (Mursi) Women in Ethiopia’s Changing World (2013), ‘Customary land use and local consent practices in Mun (Mursi): A new call for meaningful FPIC standards in Southern Ethiopia’ (2021) and ‘The Social Role of Purging in Mun (Mursi)’ (2021).